JetBrains/lets-plot/future_changes.md

 - `geom_imshow()`:
   - Support for custom colormaps [[#780](https://github.com/JetBrains/lets-plot/issues/780)].
-  - New `cguide` parameter: use to customize the colorbar for greyscale images.
+  - New `cguide` parameter: use to customize the colorbar for grayscale images.

     See: [example notebook](https://raw.githack.com/JetBrains/lets-plot/master/docs/f-26a/image_custom_cmap.html).